EuroCC-Greece/.github/profile/README.md

-## EuroCC@Greece
+## EuroCC@Greece - GitHub Repository
-### The Greek EuroCC Hub for High-Performance Computing

-A National Competence Center is the reference and single point of contact and coordination on a national level for HPC.
-Its missions are to analyse, implement and coordinate all necessary activities and offer services to end users to cover their needs: from access to resources and technological consultancy to the provision of training courses for academia, public administrations and industry.

-The aim is to bring together the necessary expertise to set up a cross-European network of NCCs in HPC-related topics with 31 participating members and associated states and to provide a broad service portfolio tailored to the respective national needs of academia, public administrations and industry.
-Each NCC has a presentation page with their skills and contact information.
+### What is EuroCC@Greece?

-[EuroCC@Greece](https://eurocc-greece.gr/) is one of the 33 HPC Competence Centres, built in the framework of the European High Performance Computing Joint Undertaking (EuroHPC JU).

-**The overall objective of the Greek National Competence Center is to enable the efficient uptake of HPC technologies**

-with the 3-fold goal to:

-1. advance competitiveness in research

-2. improve effectiveness of government services and

-3. promote innovation in industry.
+[EuroCC@Greece](https://eurocc-greece.gr/) is one of the 33 HPC Competence Centres, built in the framework of the [European High Performance Computing Joint Undertaking (EuroHPC JU)](https://eurohpc-ju.europa.eu/index_en).
+It's objectives are to enable the efficient uptake of HPC technologies with the 3-fold goal to advance competitiveness in research, improve effectiveness of government services and promote innovation in industry.
 In order to achieve this goal, the NCC will address the issues of training and skills development, technology transfer, collaboration with Industry, competence mapping and awareness raising, in the fields of High Performance Computing, High Performance Data Analytics, Artificial Intelligence and Big Data.

-**Consortium**

-The Greek National Competence Center “EuroCC@Greece”, is run by a consortium of 5 institutions, namely
+EuroCC@Greece is run by a consortium of 5 institutions, namely

 - [GRNET - National Infrastructures for Research and Technology](https://eurocc-greece.gr/grnet-national-infrastructures-for-research-and-technology-coordinator/)  (**coordinator**),
 - [National Center for Scientific Research “Demokritos”](https://eurocc-greece.gr/demokritos/),